pedroarruda07/functiongemma_fine-tune/README.md

 The notebook includes a step to convert the trained checkpoint into a **`.litertlm`** file.

+You can also download it directly from [Hugging Face](https://huggingface.co/pmarruda/functiongemma-270m-mobile-actions-litertlm-lora)

 This file can be:
-1. Downloaded
-2. Uploaded directly to **Edge Gallery**
+1. Uploaded directly to **Edge Gallery** in the 'Mobile Actions' section
-3. Run on supported edge devices without additional conversion
+2. Run on supported edge devices without additional conversion

-This makes the project suitable for experimentation in mobile and edge AI scenarios.

 ---